Meningitis case diagnosed in MidCentral DHB area is MenW strain

 A case of meningococcal disease has recently been diagnosed in the MidCentral DHB area, and the person is being treated at the Palmerston North Hospital.
 It is the fourth case this year.

 The most recent case has now been confirmed as having the MenW strain, which is currently affecting Northland.
-The previous three cases weere not MenW, MidCentral DHB has confirmed.
+The previous three cases were not MenW, MidCentral DHB has confirmed.

 Medical Officer of Health Dr Rob Weir said meningococcal disease was caused when bacteria living in the nose or throat entered the bloodstream.
 This can cause meningitis or blood poisoning.